webcomputing/assistant-alexa/README.md

 assistantJs.registerComponent(alexaDescriptor);
 ```

 This component also integrates a generator into AssistantJS.
-So, executing `assistant g`, creates a alexa-specific build in your `builds` directory.
+So executing `assistant g` creates an alexa-specific build in your `builds` directory.

 ### Configuration